munishaboora/CFGRevisionGame/README.md

 - Download all files in CFGRevisionGame repository
 - Open MySQL and run the revision_game.sql file.
 - In the db_utils.py file, enter your MySQL password.
+- To run the quiz, run the code in the main.py file.